-Touring company Nullarbor Traveller has recently added a new tour to its offering: a four-day retreat designed for those who want to connect with nature, adventure and themselves.
+Touring company Untamed Escapes (formerly Nullarbor Traveller) has added a new tour to its offering: a four-day retreat designed for those who want to connect with nature, adventure and themselves.
 “It’s a packaged weekend away without the stress of organising anything but the bag on your back,” says the tour’s co-creator Jodie Douglas.

 “To us, [wellness] is about letting go of the stresses of daily life and learning to tune in to your own needs,” says Douglas.
 “It doesn’t have to be a hardcore silent retreat, with only vegan food, or where you are twisted up in all kinds of yoga positions for hours on end – it’s about what makes you feel relaxed and happy.”